Our knowledge of orthopaedics. Your best health.

 Staying Healthy

-Alternative Methods to Help Manage Pain After Orthopaedic Surgery
+Alternative Methods To Help Manage Pain After Orthopaedic Surgery

-After orthopaedic surgery, your doctors and nurses will make every effort to control your pain.
+After orthopaedic surgery, your doctors and will make every effort to control your recovery pain.
 While you should expect to feel some discomfort, advancements in pain control now make it easier for your doctor to manage and relieve pain.

 Transcutaneous Electrical Nerve Stimulation (TENS)

 There is also an acupuncture version of TENS in which the electrical impulses are sent through acupuncture needles instead of electrode pads.
-This form of TENS is called "electro-acupuncture" or percutaneous electrical nerve stimulation (PENS).
+This form of TENS is called "electro-acupuncture," or percutaneous electrical nerve stimulation (PENS).

 How TENS Works